Sultans of Swing

-"Sultans of Swing" is a song by British rock band Dire Straits, written by lead vocalist Mark Knopfler.
-The demo of the song was recorded at Pathway Studios, North London, in July 1977 and quickly acquired a following after it was put in rotation on BBC Radio London.
-Its popularity soon reached record executives, and Dire Straits were offered a contract with Phonogram Records.
-The song was then re-recorded in February 1978 at Basing Street Studios for the band's eponymous debut album.
+"Sultans of Swing" is a song by the British rock band Dire Straits, written by the lead vocalist and guitarist Mark Knopfler.
+Dire Straits recorded a demo at Pathway Studios, North London, in July 1977, and it acquired a following after it was put in rotation on BBC Radio London.
+After Dire Straits signed a record contract with Phonogram Records, they rerecorded it in February 1978 at Basing Street Studios for their debut album, Dire Straits.

-The B-side, "Eastbound Train", is a live track that otherwise only appears on the Live at the Hope & Anchor Front Row Festival album.
-The single would go on to reach the top 5 in Canada, South Africa, and the United States as well as the top 10 in Australia, Ireland, and the United Kingdom.

-The song has since largely remained a staple of classic rock radio, and is one of the band's most recognizable songs.
+The B-side, "Eastbound Train", is a live track.
+"Sultans of Swing" reached the top five in Canada, South Africa, and the United States, and the top 10 in the United Kingdom, Ireland and Australia.
+It remains a staple of classic rock radio and is one of Dire Straits' most recognisable songs.

-Background and composition
+Writing

 "Sultans of Swing" was composed by Mark Knopfler on a National Steel guitar in open tuning.
-He thought the song was "dull" until he bought his first Stratocaster in 1977: "It just came alive as soon as I played it on that '61 Strat ... the new chord changes just presented themselves and fell into place."
+He thought it was dull until he bought his first Fender Stratocaster in 1977: "It just came alive as soon as I played it on that '61 Strat ... the new chord changes just presented themselves and fell into place."

-The lyrics were inspired by a performance of a jazz band playing in the corner of an almost empty pub in Deptford, South London.
-At the end of their performance, the lead singer announced their name, the Sultans of Swing; Knopfler found the contrast between the group's dowdy appearance and surroundings and their grandiose name amusing.
+The lyrics were inspired by a performance of a Dixieland jazz band playing in the corner of an almost empty pub in Deptford, South London.
+At the end of their performance, the singer announced their name, the Sultans of Swing.
+Knopfler found the contrast between their dowdy appearance and surroundings and their grandiose name amusing.